openfisca/openfisca-ops/guides/Operate-production-services.md

 This instance is deployed using the Ansible playbook defined in `openfisca-ops`.

 This playbook offers an auto-update feature that installs the latest API version and the latest country package on a regular basis.
-To update the instance manually, run the Ansible playbook.
+To update the instance manually, run the Ansible playbook with `ansible-playbook --inventory ansible/inventories/api.demo.openfisca.org.yml ansible/site.yml`.

-The related Ansible inventory file is `openfisca-ops/ansible/api.demo.openfisca.org.yml`.

 This instance is hosted on the `vps-60ea1664.ovh.net` server.